KMathisGit/Personal-Blog/src/blog/2021-07-15-three-popular-ways-to-style-react.md

 Utility first frameworks have been getting a lot of attention recently, mainly due to [tailwindcss](https://www.tailwindcss.com).
 They hand you an already defined design system in which you can further customize if you wish or wish as is out of the box.

 These frameworks generate a plethora of classes for you to use on your elements.
 One down side that some people see in this approach is that your templates will in many cases have lots of classes on elements.

-Take a look at this example from the tailwindcss homepage (take notice of the md:**\_** classes):
+Take a look at this example from the tailwindcss homepage (take notice of the md: classes):

 ![tailwindcss example](/assets/blog/tailwindcss-example.webp "tailwindcss example")

 This is in my opinion actually not a bad thing, in fact I think the benefits greatly out weigh the downsides.
 It allows developers to focus on the template and understand exactly what styles are being applied rather than seeing what classes are used and then having to reference stylesheets to find out what styles are being applied.

-Also `tailwindcss` creates classes specifically for when we want to use media queries or different element states.
+It also creates classes specifically for when we want to use media queries or different element states.

 ```html
 <button class="bg-blue-800 text-white p-4 lg:p-8 hover:bg-blue-600"></button>